1. Key Characteristics

 - Life Expectancy: 12–14 years or longer

-The miniature pinscher, aka min pin, are small, square-shaped dogs who look like miniature Doberman pinschers.
-They have dark, oval eyes; high-set ears that stand erect if cropped; small feet with toes similar to those of a cat and a tail that’s usually short and erect (the tail is typically cropped, although this practice is illegal in many European countries for non-working dogs).
+The Miniature Pinscher, a.k.a.
+Min Pin, is a small, square-shaped dog who looks like miniature Doberman Pinschers.
+They have dark, oval eyes; high-set ears that stand erect if cropped; small feet with toes similar to those of a cat; and a tail that’s usually short and erect.

-The short coat is smooth, and standard colors include red, stag red, black with rust, black with tan, chocolate with rust and chocolate with tan (although other colors are possible).
+The short coat is smooth, and standard colors include red, stag red, black with rust, black with tan, chocolate with rust and chocolate with tan.

 Don’t Miss: 5 Tiny Dog Breeds Who Stay Small

 2. Where They Came From

 The Min Pin is thought to be centuries old, but factual evidence dates them back only 200 years.
 The breed is native to Germany and was developed from crossing the Italian Greyhound, the German Pinscher and the Dachshund.

 The dog looks like a miniature Doberman Pinscher because both were created in crosses with the German Pinscher.
 Min Pins were used to eradicate rodents from barns and stables.

 Min Pins may be referred to as the Zwerg or the Dwarf Pinscher.
 One was first registered with the American Kennel Club in 1925, when the dogs were classified in the Terrier Group.
 They were moved to the Toy Group in 1930.
 Originally called Pinscher (Toy), the name was changed to Miniature Pinscher in 1972.